DilipTharoor/ThinkingInJava3/README.md

-# ThinkingInJava3
+This is an attempt to capture the coding paradigms mentioned in the book : Effective Java Version 3

-Thnking in Java Version 3 coding examples
+This is a Work in Progress and do give suggestions to make this better.